awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :
  :Could you apply to the court to allow my claim as agent :for Mr. Blank?
 I could bring in his books and see about his :bills.
-If asked, he can cover the costs by checks on a bank :that did not break.
+If asked, he can cover the costs by cheques on a bank :that did not break.
  :
  :Will you allow your child to come alone to see me?
 He